From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: : A Controlled Benchmark for Inference-Driven Linkage

 As in the classical setting, we study identity reconstruction from an anonymized source $D_{\text{anon}}$ and an auxiliary source $D_{\text{aux}}$ containing overlapping cues.
 The agent’s objective is to produce a specific identity hypothesis by combining evidence across the two sources.

 In \inferlink, the threat is evaluated under controlled user-facing conditions.
 Specifically, we vary (i) task intent, which may be framed as either benign analysis or explicit re-identification, and (ii) attacker knowledge, which determines whether the agent begins without a named target or with a specific named target already provided.
-This lets us evaluate how identity reconstruction changes across request framing and prior knowledge, rather than only asking whether linkage is possible in a single fixed setting.
+This lets us evaluate when identity reconstruction emerges, rather than only whether it is possible in a single fixed setting.